Owner & Dog Trainer

 When I moved to Atlanta, I managed the Training and Behavioral for two years at one of the largest Golden Retriever rescue organizations in the Southeast, rescuing Goldens from Istanbul, Turkey and the United States.

-During this time, I served as a specialist for any Golden with behavioral issues.
+During this time, I became certfied as a Canine Good Citizen Evaluator, and served as a specialist for any Golden with behavioral issues.
 Before the new rescue can be re-homed, I would go through a series of tests to investigate its temperament with other dogs, address the rescue’s behavioral challenges and teach basic house manners.

 While leading a team of four experienced trainers, I assisted with techniques to understand the underlying cause of a dog’s behavior and create tailored training plans to help assimilate the dog to their new home.